CruxConnect/crux-docs/_organization/get_subscription.md

 ---
 Get Subscription details for your organization including the plan name, available add-ons, plan features, and next bill plan.

+To view your organization plan, you must be assigned the 'view_org_subscription_plan' permission {: .info }

+To edit your organization plan, you must be assigned the 'edit_org_subscription_plan' permission {: .info }

 ### Response Parameters:

 plan_name